-CLINICAL SOCIAL WORKER. means a duly licensed clinical social worker operating within the scope of their license.
+CLINICAL SOCIAL WORKER.....means a duly licensed clinical social worker operating within the scope of his or her license.

 A "Participating Clinical Social Worker" means a Clinical Social Worker who has a written agreement with the Claim Administrator or another Blue Cross and/or Blue Shield Plan to provide services to you at the time services are rendered.